Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Carefully Manage Play Between Dogs

-If one dog starts to pester another over getting a toy and doesn't listen to appropriate warnings, then simply stop playtime and give them a break.
-Another moment to step in is if a dog is escalating their guarding behaviors and is willing to actually fight over keeping the toy.
+If one dog starts pestering another over getting a toy and doesn't listen to appropriate warnings, simply stop playtime and give them a break.
+Another moment to step in is if a dog escalates their guarding behaviors and is willing to fight over keeping the toy.

 Here's a video example of ritualized low-level guarding behavior between two dogs.
-My dog Sookie, the Cardigan Welsh Corgi, is telling Clover, the Portuguese Water Dog, to back away from her and the chew.
+My dog Sookie, the Cardigan Welsh Corgi, tells Clover, the Portuguese Water Dog, to back away from her and the chew.
 I'm allowing the interaction to continue because it's all appropriate communication.
 Neither is escalating their behavior, and Clover responds appropriately by moving away.
-I'm still closely supervising and ready to step in if Clover doesn't listen to the warnings or if Sookie escalates needlessly.
+I'm still closely supervising and ready to intervene if Clover doesn't listen to the warnings or if Sookie escalates needlessly.

 Play the One-for-You, One-for-You Training Game

-I love this game to not only teach a dog to wait their turn but also for its counterconditioning benefits.
+I love this game because it teaches dogs to wait their turn and has counterconditioning benefits.
 By creating a predictable sequence of events, a dog learns that another dog getting something predicts something good for them, too!

 Dog A gets a treat = then Dog B gets a treat.
 And vice versa.